6.5 Avoiding Overfitting and False Patterns

 | Rule ignores a contradiction | Confirmation bias | Revise the rule |

-Answer choices can encourage overfitting.
-A choice may include the symbol from the first example and look familiar.
-Familiarity is not proof.
-Ask whether that symbol tracks the tested feature across the set.
-If not, it is a distractor.
+Answer choices actively encourage overfitting.
+A choice may reuse the symbol from the first example so it looks familiar, but familiarity is not proof.
+Ask whether that symbol tracks the tested feature across the whole set; if not, it is a distractor planted to catch the over-anchored test-taker.

-Underfitting is the opposite problem: using a rule that is too broad.
-If you decide "pa means position" but the item distinguishes above from below, your rule is not specific enough.
-Good reasoning finds the middle: specific enough to choose among answers, broad enough to transfer across irrelevant changes.
+Underfitting uses a rule that is too broad.
+If you decide "pa means position" but the item distinguishes above from below, your rule is not specific enough to choose an answer.
+Good reasoning lands in the middle: specific enough to discriminate among the choices, broad enough to transfer across irrelevant changes.
+On the DLAB this balance is what lets strong candidates push from the 95 floor toward the 110 threshold needed for Category IV languages, because higher-difficulty items punish both extremes.

 What is overfitting in visual-symbolic reasoning?